quickapps/docs/en/developers/field-api.rst

 Searching Over Custom Fields
 ============================

-Same as in EAV API, you to perform WHERE clauses using any of the fields attached to your table.
+Same as in EAV API, you can create WHERE clauses using any of the fields attached to your table.
 Every attached field has a "machine-name" (a.k.a. field slug):

 .. code:: php